Beech – Power – Wisdomkeeper Nuts (King of Pentacles)

-Beech heralds time of prosperity, security and personal power.
-We are being asked to use our power wisely for peaceful outcomes.
+Beech heralds a time of prosperity, security and power.
+We are being asked to use our power wisely and with integrity.

-Beech tree is synonymous with “book” or “letter” in Old English, Germanic and Slavic languages.
+Beech is synonymous with “book” and “letter” in the Old English, Germanic and Slavic languages.

 Beech trees are a deciduous climax species that can overpower even the mightiest of oaks.
 The common European beech, Fagus sylvatica is the most cultivated species in the Fagus genus.
-It is capable of reaching 160 ft tall.
-Beech forests are mystical and magical places with columns of silvery smooth bark topped with expansive canopies.
-The light that shines through is tinted green by it leaves.
+It is capable of reaching 160 ft. tall.
+Beech forests are mystical and magical places with columns of silvery smooth bark topped by expansive canopies.
+The light that shines through is tinted green by its leaves.
 It’s thought that Cathedrals were inspired by the powerful sense of peace and awe that a beech forest provides.

-The American beech, Fagus grandiflora once blanketed North America before the Pleistocene Ice Age confined it to east of the Mississippi.
+The American beech, Fagus grandiflora once blanketed North America before the Pleistocene Ice Age confined it east of the Mississippi.
 Fagus orientalis known as Oriental beech is native to Eurasia and Eastern Europe.
 Beech trees can live to be 200-400 years old.
-European, American and Asian beech trees are a valuable source of hardwood.
-They are used for flooring, musical instruments, furniture and toys.
+European, American and Asian beech are all valuable sources of hardwood used to make flooring, musical instruments, furniture and toys.
 Its pulp is the sustainable source of modal, a strong yet soft textile that is growing in popularity.

-Beechnuts are the seeds within the fruit of the beech tree; also called mast nuts.
-These small, triangular nuts form in burs that drop, in autumn.
+Beechnuts are the seeds within the fruit of the beech; also called mast nuts.
+These small, triangular nuts form in burs that drop-in autumn.
 Their edible nuts contain powerful nutrients for improving brain and heart function.
 Beech reminds us to use our minds for knowledge while listening with our hearts for inner wisdom.